-AMP officially endorsed SJP's November 2012 National Conference at the University of Michigan, where Hatem Bazian called SIP "the story of Palestine activism on U.S. college campuses" that is "reminiscent of the Anti-Apartheid student mobilizations some decades back."
+AMP officially endorsed SJP's November 2012 National Conference at the University of Michigan, where Hatem Bazian called SJP "the story of Palestine activism on U.S. college campuses" that is "reminiscent of the Anti-Apartheid student mobilizations some decades back."

 Encouraged by its success on university campuses and with SJP, AMP began working with high school students in early 2012.
-In February 2012, AMP held its first high school educational training session at the www.adl.org
+In February 2012, AMP held its first high school educational training session at the Islamic Foundation School in Villa Park, Illinois.
+The training consisted of a half-day workshop on a variety of topics, including a session on media activism by Szremski.